Categories: Restorative Dentistry

 Restoring more than just your tooth

 Restoring your tooth so you can preserve the rest of its healthy structure is important for the tooth’s sake, but also for the sake of your oral health.
 Your bite functions best when you have a full set of teeth on your upper and lower dental ridges, and all of them are structurally sound enough to rely on each other.
-When a tooth is compromised, restoring it with dental crown not only saves the tooth, but also restores the balance the rest of your teeth need for optimal oral health and bite function.
+When a tooth is compromised, restoring it with a dental crown not only saves the tooth, but also restores the balance the rest of your teeth need for optimal oral health and bite function.

 Find out if a dental crown can save your tooth